Real operator spaces and operator algebras: Operator spaces

 If $B$ is a complex $C^*$-algebra then $\bar{B}$ is a $C^*$-algebra with product $\bar{x} \bar{y} = \overline{xy}$, indeed $\bar{x} \mapsto (x^*)^\circ$ is a complex linear $*$-isomorphism $\bar{B} \to B^\circ$. \end{proof}

 {\bf Remark.} We remark that in the last result $X \oplus^\infty \bar{X}$ is real completely isometric to the set of matrices of the form in equation (\ref{ofr}) with $x, y \in X$.
 However the latter set is not always complex linearly completely isometric to $X_c$ (similarly to the fact mentioned in Section 2 that a Banach space $E$ need not be complex isometric to $\bar{E}$), so it is not very useful for many purposes.
+Note also that the statement in the lemma about $C^*$-algebras does not imply that $A \oplus A^{\circ}$ is completely isometric to $A_c$ for a (complex) operator algebra $A$, where $A^\circ$ is the opposite algebra of 2.2.8 in \cite{BLM}.

 The basics of the theory of real operator systems are much the same as in the complex case (see \cite{RComp,ROnr, Sharma,BT}) in many ways, most results being proved in the same way as the complex case, or simply following from that case by complexification.
 We have already indicated some of the problematic issues with real operator systems and states in other papers (see also \cite{RComp} and \cite{BT}), such as the selfadjoint or positive elements elements not necessarily spanning a real operator system ${\mathcal S}$, or they may be all of ${\mathcal S}$.
 See also comments on \cite[Section 2.1]{BRS} below.